stevenxchung/AWS-Solutions-Architect-Practice-Exam-2018/Notes/2018-12-27-final-exam-prep.md

   * Glue - A fully-managed ETL (extract, transform, and load) service that makes it easy for customers to prepare and load their data for analytics

 2. In Cognito, you can add multi-factor authentication (MFA) to a user pool to protect the identity of your users.
 MFA adds a second authentication method that doesn't rely solely on user name and password.
 You can choose to use SMS text messages, or time-based one-time (TOTP) passwords as second factors in signing in your users.
 You can also use adaptive authentication with its risk-based model to predict when you might need another authentication factor.
 It's part of the user pool advanced security features, which also include protections against compromised credentials.

+# Test 5 Final Review

+1. API Gateway is a fully-managed service which can create APIs that act as a front-door for applications to access data, business logic, or functionality from back-end services.
+All APIs created with API Gateway expose **HTTPS** endpoints only.
+API Gateway does not support unencrypted (HTTP) endpoints.